Obsidian WebDAV Sync

 Technical Breakdown

 To address this, this plugin keeps a record of the last known sync state of local and remote files.
-During syncing evaluates four states (current local, current remote, recorded local, recorded remote) for each file path and decides the sync action accordingly:
+During syncing evaluates three states (current local, current remote, recorded local and remote in last sync) for each file path and decides the sync action accordingly:

 ✅ = Exists, ❌ = Doesn't Exist, ✏️ = Changed Compared to Record